In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 -ex 'finish'

-This will automatically figure out the pid
+This will automatically figure out the pid of the binary within

-the container and will attach gdb
+the container and will attach gdb to that binary within the same

 container.
 This way you can just run this magic incantation and there is